Is Kylie Jenner Engaged To Boyfriend Travis Scott? ‘I’m Already A Maid Of Honor,’ Proclaims Jordyn Woods

 Kylie Jenner has also been seen supporting her boyfriend abroad and attended his show in London earlier this summer.

 Kylie Jenner has been quite private with her relationship with Travis Scott and throughout the first season of Life of Kylie, Scott remained unseen.
-Scott has also steered clear of Keeping Up With the Kardashians cameras and isn’t expected to be seen during the show’s upcoming 14th season.
+Scott has also steered clear of Keeping Up with the Kardashians cameras and isn’t expected to be seen during the show’s upcoming 14th season.

-In June, just months into Kylie Jenner and Travis Scott’s relationship, a source spoke to Hollywood Life about the couple, claiming that the 20-year-old cosmetics mogul was happy to finally be in a grown up relationship.
+In June, just months into Kylie Jenner and Travis Scott’s relationship, a source spoke to Hollywood Life about the couple, claiming that the 20-year-old cosmetics mogul was happy to finally be in a grown-up relationship.
 The insider also said that Jenner was more in love with Scott than she ever was with Tyga.

-Kylie Jenner and her family, including sisters Kim, Khloe, an Kourtney Kardashian, and Kendall Jenner, are currently in production on Keeping Up With the Kardashians Season 14.
+Kylie Jenner and her family, including sisters Kim, Khloe, and Kourtney Kardashian and Kendall Jenner, are currently in production on Keeping Up With the Kardashians Season 14.

-No word yet on when the upcoming installment will premiere on the E!
-Network.
+No word yet on when the upcoming installment will premiere on the E! network.

 [Featured Image by Nicholas Hunt/Getty Images]